By

 A participatory photography method called Photovoice is allowing women coffee farmers in Peru to reflect on their journeys as leaders in their families and communities.

-International Coffee Day, celebrated annually on October 1st, is more than just an ode to one of our favorite caffeinated beverages.
+International Coffee Day, celebrated annually on October 1, is more than just an ode to one of our favorite caffeinated beverages.
 It’s an opportunity to recognize the hardworking women and men who grow this popular crop.
 In Peru, a country renowned for its exceptional coffee, women are emerging as key players in the coffee industry.

 Women run approximately one-quarter of Peru’s coffee farms, but those farms are often less productive and profitable.
-They often face a complex web of challenges that hinder their success and limit their potential in the industry.
+Women often face a complex web of challenges that hinder their success and limit their potential in the industry.

 Key obstacles include limited land ownership and tenure rights, restricted access to financial services and credit, and barriers to agricultural training and education.
 They often struggle with market access and fair price negotiations, while balancing farm work with domestic responsibilities.
 Many women have limited decision-making power within their households and communities, and face difficulties accessing modern farming technologies and equipment.